Leeadar/Checkers/README.md

 <img src="https://user-images.githubusercontent.com/72739568/175908237-c747c87d-de2f-472a-995d-a7ccd7cc69f3.png" alt="drawing" width="300"/>

 ## About :book:
-This project is an english "Damka" game for windows
+This project is an english "Damka" game

 - The software allows two players to play against each other, and allows to play against the computer
 - The player can choose to play on diffrent board sizes